About managed placements

 - A placement has to be part of the Display Network for your AdWords ads to show there.

-- You can only add managed placements to certain campaign types: "Display Network only" and "Search & Display Networks – All features."
+- You can only add managed placements to certain campaign types: "Display Network only" and "Search Network with Display Select".

 - As with all AdWords advertising, you'll compete with other advertisers to show your ads on placements you select.

 - If you choose popular sites or are just getting started with advertising on the Display Network, you may need higher bids to get impressions.
 You can always adjust your bids later.

 Why add managed placements